mahrukh-k/Portfolio/Final_Project_Mahrukh.md

 ## Story Arc
-I presume that the audience will first be shocked and surprised to see the the alarming rate of food wastage in United States and how it directly affects the environment and food insecurity.
+I presume that the audience will be shocked and surprised to see the alarming rate of food wastage in United States and how it directly affects the environment and food insecurity.
 I will then present data on household level food wastage which might upset the audience even more because they will be able to directly relate to the story.
 I believe there will be a positive shift in emotions once the audience learns about the simple and concrete actions they can take in their everyday life to reduce food wastage.

 ![part1_storyarc](https://user-images.githubusercontent.com/116593921/203442821-4b3c9bf2-c95e-4d5b-b90b-89cfc2152911.PNG)